Jewish culture Molėtai region

 Duration: < 1 min.
 Distance: 930 m

-This is a significant object of the town Molėtai, which has survived at least two fires that ravaged the town and remained until now.
-In the 19th century and at the beginning of the 20th century, most of the residents of the town Molėtai were the Jews.
-In 1870, they accounted for two thirds of the town's population.
-Almost all trade was in the hands of the Jews.
-To the present day, a red-brick building has survived in the centre of Molėtai.
-Before 1940, the building housed private Jewish shops and residential apartments on the second floor.
-At the moment, the building accommodates a variety of different shops, pizzeria.
+This is a significant object in the city of Molėtai, which survived at least two fires that devastated the city and has remained to this day.
+In the 19th and early 20th centuries, most of the inhabitants of Molėtai were Jewish people.
+In 1870, they made up two-thirds of the town's population.
+Almost all trade was in their hands.
+A red brick building has been preserved in the center of Molėtai until today.
+Until 1940, private Jewish shops operated here, and there were residential apartments on the second floor.
+Now there are many different shops and a pizzeria in the building.

 More